robstoll/atrium/README.md

 <summary>💬 Show only failing expectations/elements earlier than 10 elements?</summary>

 You can use the `report` option to specify when Atrium shall start to show only failing expectations.
-Following an example changing the limit to 3 elements by using `showOnlyFailingIfMoreElementsThan` :
+Following an example changing the limit to 3 elements by using `showOnlyFailingIfMoreExpectedElementsThan` :

 <ex-collection-reportOptions-1>